Abdulr7man-3laa/Shuryan/README.md

 # ShurYan

-A full-stack application with frontend and backend components.
+A full-stack frontend and backend application.

 ## Technology Stack